digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 The Reference Model for an Open Archival Information System (OAIS) document was developed for use in facilitating a broad, discipline-independent consensus on the requirements for an archive or repository to provide long-term preservation of digital information.
 It is sometimes referred to as the “Magenta Book” because of the color of its cover page.

-This document was was developed for use in facilitating a broad, discipline-independent consensus on the requirements for an archive or repository to provide long-term preservation of digital information.
-It was also intended to support the development of additional digital preservation standards.

 -->

 ---

-# OAIS Model Background - 1/2
+# OAIS Model Background
 * ISO Standard: The OAIS Reference Model became an international standard in 2003 as **ISO 14721:2003**.
 It has since been updated, with the most recent version being **ISO 14721:2012**.

----

-# OAIS Model Background - 1/2
-* The Consultative Committee for Space Data Systems (CCSDS), a multinational group of space agencies (including NASA, ESA, and others), initiated the development of the OAIS model.
+* The Consultative Committee for Space Data Systems (CCSDS), a multinational group of space agencies (including NASA and others), initiated the development of the OAIS model.
 * Timeline: The development began in the late 1990s, with the first version of the OAIS Reference Model published in 1999.

 ---